 Science Cafés, also known as Café Scientifique, started in the UK in the 1990s and have now spread to over 30 countries around the world.
 Science Cafés offer a forum for debating issues of science and technology and aim to keep science accountable.

-OUCRU started the Vietnamese Science Café movement (Café Khoa Học) in 2011 in partnership with the Youth Unions in local universities in Ho Chi Minh City Viet Nam to provide students with a forum for lively discussion about modern science and health related issues.
-We aim to encourage enquiry and debate for students whose traditional education system is generally more didactic.
+OUCRU started the Vietnamese Science Café movement (Café Khoa Học) in 2011 in partnership with the Youth Unions in local universities in Ho Chi Minh City Viet Nam to provide students with a forum for lively discussions about modern science and health-related issues.
+We aimed to encourage enquiry and debate for students whose traditional education system was generally more didactic.

 Cafés were held at the University of Science, Pham Ngoc Thach Medical University, University of Medicine and Pharmacy, University of Agriculture and Forestry, and with the HCMC Young Scientist’s Club.

 Topics ranged from “The role of ethics in medicine”, “Health animals, happy people”, “Mangroves and the environment”, and “The role of the media in the recent Hand Foot Mouth outbreak”.
 In 2014-15 we ran a series of Science Cafés with junior doctors atHospital for Tropical Diseases, HCMC.

 OUCRU at HCMC led the first ever Science Café at Hue Medical University on 29th October 2016.
 The speaker was Dr. Pham Ngoc Thanh, and she presented the topic: Communication – Art or Skill?